wangchning/vocabulary/Vocabulary.md

 * The children were raised in deplorable conditions.
 * This room is in deplorable order.
 You have deplorable manners!

+### determine
+- After checking paws and hands, you determine that it's not the dog that ate your candy stash, but your kid sister.
+- Further information is required to determine the correct answer in any given instance.
+- The fear of violence should not determine what one does or does not say.
+- She is not able to determine the exact line of her descent, but the blood of three races mingles in her veins.

 ### deviation &emsp; /'diːvɪeɪʃən/
 Anything that varies from the accepted norm or standard is called a deviation.
 It is common in math and science, but it can refer to anything that differs from the expected.